wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *5:42 a.m. – Sunrise* </center>

 After a few hours of hiking in complete darkness, we began to see the faint glow of the rising sun.
 Our hearts shrank as we saw the dark clouds in the distance.
-There were few people on the trail and was it felt unnaturally serene as there was no wildlife.
+There were few people on the trail and was it felt unnaturally quiet as there was no wildlife.
 At that moment, I felt like we were the only living things alive in the world.

 <img src="/whitney/whitney.jpg" alt=""
 title="" class="center_norm_rounded"/>